nomilous/three/README.md

 require('three-line');
 require('three-particle');

-#
-# all of the above accumulated functionality into the instance returned below
+// all of the above accumulated functionality into the instance returned below
-#

 THREE = require('three');

 ```

+### Issues that would enjoy an upstream fix.

+* extensive use of `instanceof`, specifically in shader and vertex program assembly in the renderers, but also generally
+    * temporary fix while a full list accumulates: see `instanceof-U-later` in [nomilous/three-webgl-renderer](https://github.com/nomilous/three-webgl-renderer/blob/master/index.js)